Marie-Hélène and Victoria entered the novitiateRead more...

 Our mission in Taizé

 We have been sharing and supporting the Taizé brothers’ ministry with young people since 1966.
 Our community lives at the rhythm of the welcome, with an ebb and flow according to the seasons, ensuring a diversity of tasks, collaborations and services.

 As sisters of Saint Andrew, we are there, in those places and those moments of listening.
 At times, this will allow the young people to live a regular spiritual direction: weekly for the volunteers who stay for several months, episodic for those who are just passing through.

 Listening to and sharing the human and spiritual search of these young people puts us at the heart of our Ignatian vocation: helping others to reflect on their faith and on the direction of their lives.

 In the spirit of the Spiritual Exercises of Saint Ignatius, we lead weeks of retreat in silence, with the possibility of personal spiritual direction.

 We regularly pray in Taizé, with all those present on the hill.

 More information about the Sisters of St. Andrew in Taizé: a talk by Agnès Granier, our Superior General (pdf, in French), given during a week about the relevance of Religious Life, which took place in Taizé in 2015.

 We are also involved in the life of the village of Ameugny.
-Some of us are also have activities in our diocese, giving formations and spiritual direction.
+Some of us have activities in our diocese, giving formations and spiritual direction.

 Our community is the place of formation for the novices; there are currently three young women in the novitiate.
 The common life in Ameugny and the mission in Taizé alternate with times of formation and sessions, especially with novices from other Ignatian Congregations.